 How does this apply to those assembly line workers?
 In the rush to save money the people who didn’t understand how assembly workers learned how to do the work tried to shift the responsibility for training to someone else (like trade schools subsidized by the local government).
 They say, workers should be experienced when we hire them, the schools aren’t training enough people to work with their hands.
 But the schools can’t provide the kind of familiarity with your product that actually working in your plant could.
 Yes, this method is going to cost a company in the short-run, but in the long-run you'll end up with a first class workforce.

 Companies will retort, “if we train those workers, then they'll run down the street to my competitor the first time they get offered ten cents more an hour and I’ll lose my investment in training them!”
 Well, duh!

 IF THEY’RE WORTH 10 CENTS MORE AN HOUR TO YOUR COMPETITOR, THEN THEY'RE WORTH 11 CENTS MORE TO YOU!
 That extra penny is what you don’t have to spend to train a new worker.
 In the same way, some of the people making fuel pump parts will be able to advance their skills and make even more precision parts.
 If you are outsourcing those parts, you'll never develop the workers to make those parts.
 That will cost you money, but it is an investment in the long-term health of your business and your industry.
 You are trading short-term profits for the long-term health of your company.
-And the one key question you, as a senior manager, must ask is, “do we want to still be in business next year, , and in 25 years?"
+And the one key question you, as a senior manager, must ask is, “do we want to still be in business next year, in 5 years, and in 25 years?"